Bradley-D/product-features-woocommerce/readme.txt

 = WooCommerce Compatibility =

 Tested up to

-1. Upload WooCommerce RRP to the `/wp-content/plugins/` directory
+1. Upload WooCommerce Product Key to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to WooCommerce > Settings and add your text to the input areas in "Currency Options".
 See Screenshots for a visual explanation.